 You will need to submit an application.
 In most cases it will take eight weeks to process.

 We are happy to talk to you about your proposals before you submit your application and we strongly recommend you take advantage of this.
 We also recommend that, except for the most simple applications, you employ an agent who is familiar with our policies and procedures.

 In more complicated cases we recommend that you apply for pre-application advice, for which a fee is charged, as this allows us to provide detailed advice based on information that you supply.

-If you are in any doubt as to whether planning permission or listed building consent is needed before starting any work to a listed building please contact our Conservation Officer who sits within the Planing Policy and Transport team.
-Telephone 020 8207 2277, email us at email@example.com or write to us at our office address below.
+If you are in any doubt as to whether planning permission or listed building consent is needed before starting any work to a listed building please contact the Development Management Team by telephone on 020 8207 2277, email us at email@example.com or write to us at our office address below.

 What policies apply to listed buildings?

 Generally, we want to preserve listed buildings, their settings and any features of architectural or historic interest so we would not normally approve an application to demolish a listed building, or allow alterations that would involve the loss of historic parts of the building, obscure the original plan form, layout or structural integrity, or otherwise diminish the historic value of listed buildings